Operation Toan Thang III: September

 On 29 September at 11:35 a unit of the 3rd Brigade, 1st Cavalry Division was attacked 12 mi southwest of Phước Bình losing one killed.
 At 11:55 a unit of the 1st Brigade, 25th Infantry Division engaged 25 PAVN/VC 11 mi south-southeast of Tây Ninh killing six.
 At 13:50 Rangers from the 1st Cavalry Division observed 30 PAVN/VC 7 mi north of Sông Bé and directed helicopter gunships onto the location which killed ten.
-At 15:00 a Chieu hoi led mechanized infantry from the 3rd Brigade, 1st Infantry Division to a weapons cache 7 mi northeast of Lai Khê, containing 24 light machineguns, two 82mm mortars and assorted munitions.
+At 15:00 a Chieu hoi led mechanized infantry from the 3rd Brigade, 1st Infantry Division to a weapons cache 7 mi northeast of Lai Khê, containing 24 light machineguns, two 82 mm mortars and assorted munitions.
 At 16:10 a unit of the 1st brigade, 1st cavalry Division operating 16 mi northeast of Tây Ninh found ten PAVN/VC killed by airstrikes earlier that day.
 At 17:30 1/9th Cavalry troops were landed 12 mi southwest of Katum killing two PAVN/VC in a brief skirmish and then finding five PAVN/VC killed by airstrikes earlier.
 At 21:00mechanized infantry of the 1st Brigade, 25th Infantry Division detected 20 PAVN/VC outside their perimeter 11 miles northwest of Tây Ninh and directed artillery fire onto the area, seven dead were seen in the strike area.
 On 30 September at 02:25 a unit of the 1st Brigade, 1st Infantry Division at Firebase Canada 4 mi east of Dầu Tiếng observed nine PAVN/VC outside their perimeter and engaged them with unit weapons, the enemy withdrew at 03:15 with unknown losses.
-At 09:50 mechanized infantry of the 3rd Brigade, 1st Infantry Division were led to a weapons cache 5 mi southwest of Phước Vĩnh containing a 60mm mortar and 12 RPG rounds.
+At 09:50 mechanized infantry of the 3rd Brigade, 1st Infantry Division were led to a weapons cache 5 mi southwest of Phước Vĩnh containing a 60 mm mortar and 12 RPG rounds.

 Cumulative operational results to the end of September were 28,535 PAVN/VC killed, 4,077 captured and 7,180 individual and 1,684 crew-served weapons captured.
 U.S. losses were 1,605 killed.